Westgate-on-Sea: Radio

-KMFM Thanet is a radio station on frequency 107.2FM, owned by the KM Group and previously known as TLR (Thanet Local Radio).
+Local radio stations are BBC Radio Kent on 104.2 FM, Heart South on 95.9 FM and KMFM Thanet is a radio station on frequency 107.2FM, owned by the KM Group and previously known as TLR (Thanet Local Radio).
 Community radio station Academy FM (Thanet) launched in 2010 on 107.8.

 Notable residents

 Residents of the town have included: